-We have completed integrated audits of Enbridge Inc.'s 2015, 2014 and 2013 consolidated financial statements and its internal control over financial reporting as at December 31, 2015.
+We have completed integrated audits of Enbridge Inc.'s 2015 and 2014 amended consolidated financial statements and its internal control over financial reporting as at December 31, 2015.
 Our opinions, based on our audits are presented below.

 Report on the consolidated financial statements